githesp/hypr-ai-course/module2/project/INTEGRATE.md

 4. How reliable was your assistant at loading the context?
 Were you able to use reliably use command phrases?

+It loaded it for each new task that I tried.
+Interestingly it added some extra context to the memory file about where to look for different use cases which was fairly sensible.

 I keep getting the error "Unexpected API Response: The language model did not provide any assistant messages.
 This may indicate an issue with the API or the model's output."
 Possibly because I was using the free model?